Marsh-ops/Multi-Class-Text-Classification-API/README.md

 ## Running the API
 ------------------------------------------------------------------------------------------------------

-1. Start the FastAPI server:
+Start the FastAPI server:

-uvicorn app:app --reload
+1) "uvicorn app:app --reload"

-2. Open "http://127.0.0.1:8000/docs" to interact with the API using the Swagger UI.
+Open "http://127.0.0.1:8000/docs" to interact with the API using the Swagger UI.

 Go to the POST /predict endpoint.